Ishank777/Auv_final_tasks/README.md

 >>   * subscriber_node_2

 >### Task 2 : Making a single node which prompts the user for a name so that different instances of the same node can be run.
-The node is both a subscriber and a publisher to the same <topic>.
+The node is both a subscriber and a publisher to the same topic.
 >> **Package name :** pkg_3
 >>
 >> **Cpp files:**